saillirincorporated/memestring/README.md

 docker run -it --rm <image_name> [-s] [args...] | xclip -selection clipboard
 ```

-Probably easier to make a function and add it to your rc file though
+Probably easier to make a function and add it to your rc file though (this will need you to enclose the args in "" or '' though)
 ```sh
 func () {
 	docker run -it --rm <image_name> [-s] $1 | xclip -selection clipboard